 The main difference is that in a salt water pool, there is a salt cell that works with the salt to produce its own chlorine.

-This means that your pool has lower chlorine levels compared to a traditional pool and also, you will not need to add chlorine manually to sanitize your pool because the pool creates chlorine naturally.
+This means that your pool has lower chlorine levels compared to a traditional pool and also, you will not need to add chlorine manually to sanitize your pool because the pool creates chlorine automatically.

 And, although the salt water pool contains chlorine, it does not have the same reactions to the eyes, hair and skin and it does not produce unpleasant chloramines.